wolfhead/claude-code-review-hook/README.md

 The installer will automatically:
 - Prompt to install Claude Code if not found
-- Prompt to install Husky if not found
+- Install the hook directly to `.git/hooks/commit-msg`
-- Set up the commit-msg hook in YOUR repository via Husky
+- Create optional `.claude-review.env` configuration file
-- Work alongside your existing hooks
+- Keep your repository root clean (no package.json, node_modules, or other dependencies)

 **Note**: This tool doesn't need to be in your project.
-It's a standalone tool that installs hooks into your target repository.
+It's a standalone tool that installs hooks into your target repository's `.git/` directory.

 ## Try the Demo